isomerpages/moe-peicaisec/_student-development/CCE/Sexuality Education.md

     (b)	  Build positive relationships based on love and respect (which are the foundation for strong families);<br>
     (c)	  Make responsible decisions for yourself, your family and society; and<br>
     (d)      Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.</p><br>You may <a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education" target="_blank" rel="noopener">Click Here</a> for more information on MOE Sexuality Education.<br><br><b>Overview of Peicai Secondary School’s Sexuality Education Programme for 2023</b><br><br>
 	4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law. <br>You may <a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach" target="_blank" rel="noopener">Click Here</a> for more information on the scope of Sexuality Education in the school curriculum.<br><br>5.
-The subjects that incorporate topics on sexuality include:<br>a.
+The subjects that incorporate topics on sexuality include:<br><br>a.
 Science<br>b.Character and Citizenship Education (CCE)<br>

 <b>Sexuality Education Lessons:</b><br>